eteitelbaum/vdemdashboard/README.md

 ## Running the Code

 Before running the code, you will need to wrangle the data.
-Open the `data-wrangling.md` script and run the code chunks to create the necessary vdem_data.rds file.
+Open the `data-wrangling.qmd` script and run the code chunks to create the necessary vdem_data.rds file.

 ## Data Source